Red-necked phalarope: Breeding

 The nest is a grass-lined depression at the top of a small mound.
 Clutch size is usually four splotchy olive-buff eggs, but can be fewer.
 Incubation is about 20 days.
-The young mainly feed themselves and are able to fly within 20 days of hatching.
+The young are precocial, and mainly feed themselves and are able to fly within 20 days of hatching.

 Feeding

 When feeding, a red-necked phalarope will often swim in a small, rapid circle, forming a small whirlpool.
 This behaviour is thought to aid feeding by raising food from the bottom of shallow water.
 The bird will reach into the centre of the vortex with its bill, plucking small insects or crustaceans caught up therein.
 On the open ocean, they are often found where converging currents produce upwellings.
 During migration, some flocks stop over on the open waters at the mouth of the Bay of Fundy to take advantage of food stirred up by tidal action.

 Migration

 Almost all of the nonbreeding season is spent in open water.
 As this species rarely comes into contact with humans, it can be unusually tame.